luc-ta/luc-ta/README.md

 I’m a PhD student in mathematics at the University of Pittsburgh.
-Most of my GitHub repositories relate to finite rack and quandle theory, but my PhD focuses more in algebraic geometry and quantum algebra.
+My PhD focuses on algebraic geometry and quantum algebra, but my GitHub repositories mostly relate to projects in finite rack and quandle theory.

 - Pronouns: he/him
 - Contact: ldt37 (at) pitt (dot) edu